-dwill emarks Amounts in NOK million Units 2023 2022 2023 2022 Units in segment OH Group 1 968 1 883 701 681 Healthspan 548 502 198 181 NutraQ 2 693 2 676 400 400 Riemann 336 315 90 84 Orkla Wound Care 298 289 119 114 Total 5 843 5 665 1 508 1 460 2023 2023 Total capital employed 31 December 9 275 9 0 06 EBIT (adj.)
-851 736 Factors that affect EBIT (adj.): Raw material price estimates are based on the market situation at time of calculation Key raw materials: crude oil, chemicals, fish oil, milk protein, vitamins, plastic packaging, plastic components, cardboard and paper -based packaging and t ensides.
-Production sites The portfolio company has its own production of dietary supplements, oral care products, sunscreens and anti-perspirants in Norw Malaysia.
+Goo dwill Trade emarks Amounts in NOK million Units 2023 2022 2023 2022 Units in segment OH Group 1 968 1 883 701 681 Healthspan 548 502 198 181 NutraQ 2 693 2 676 400 400 Riemann 336 315 90 84 Orkla Wound Care 298 289 119 114 Total 5 843 5 665 1 508 1 460 2023 2023 Total capital employed 31 December 9 275 9 006 EBIT (adj.)
+851 736 Factors that affect EBIT (adj.): Raw material price estimates are based on the market situation at time of calculation Key raw materials: crude oil, chemicals, fish oil, milk protein, vitamins, plastic packaging, plastic components, cardboard and pap er-based packaging and t ensides.
+Production sites The portfolio company has its own production of dietary supplements, oral care products, sunscreens and anti-perspirants in No Malaysia.
 Wound care products are manufactured in Spain and Norway.
-In addition, Orkla Health and NutraQ purchase goods for re - of oral care produc cts in Gross profit is based on past performance, adjusted for future expectations Gross profit is affected by innovations, productivity, retail chain price negotiations, raw material prices and inflation.
-Increases in ra the start of 2024. w material prices, espe cially fish oil prices, a and inflation are ex pected at Customisation and ability to develop products in collaboration with customers Orkla Health tracks consumer trends - growth is expected in existing segments.
+In addition, Orkla Health and NutraQ purchase goods for • of oral care produc cts in Gross profit is based on past performance, adjusted for future expectations Gross profit is affected by innovations, productivity, retail chain price negotiations, raw material prices and inflation.
+Increases in the start of 2024. raw material prices, espe cially fish oil prices, and inflation are exp pected at Customisation and ability to develop products in collaboration with customers Orkla Health tracks consumer trends - growth is expected in existing segments.
 Economic conditions and market outlook Orkla Health is generally relatively little affected by market trends, but will be impacted by major fluctuations.
-The war in Ukraine has contributed to value chain disruptions, including higher energy and freight costs.
-The short-term negative implications are uncertain, but are expected to level off in the long term.
-Climate risk The increased frequency and severity of extreme weather events can disrupt operations, damage infrastructure and cause impacts delays.
-Earnings can be diminished due to a lack of warehoused goods for sale, or lower margin contributions due to higher raw ma Omega-3 and fish oil.
-Proactive steps are being taken to ensure availability through an increased presence and upstream investme wound care category, is affected by drought and precipitation.
+The war in Ukraine freight costs.
+The short-term negative implications are uncertain, but are expected to level off in the long term. has contributed to value chain disruptions, inc cluding higher energ gy and Climate risk he increased frequency and severity of extreme weather events can disrupt operations, damage infrastructure and cause impacts on the supply chain in the form of higher transport costs or delivery elays.
+Earnings can be diminished due to a lack of warehoused goods for sale, or lower margin contributions due to higher raw material prices.
+There is a growing scarcity of key raw materials, including omega-3 and fish oil.
+Proactive steps are being taken to ensure availability through an increased presence and upstream investments in the value chain.
+Harvesting of cotton, a key raw material in the vound care category, is affected by drought and precipitation.
 A poor harvest leads to a shortage of raw material.
-However, the risk than on other comparable companies.
-Known short-term factors, such as higher raw material prices for Omega-3 and fish oil, are tag political conditions, such as higher taxes on greenhouse gas emissions, is reduced through Orkla's long-term, systematic efforts to material financial risk to the Orkla Health businesses. terial prices.
-There is a g nts in the value chain.
-H g is not considered to er lken into account in the growing scarcity of k larvesting of cotton, ntail a greater impact calculations in impa ey raw materials, in a key raw material on the Orkla Healt irment tests.
-Risk re ncluding in the th portfolio elated to Terminal value Growth 1.5% for all cash-generating units.
+However, the risk is not considered to entail a greater impact on the Orkla Health portfolio man on other comparable companies.
+Known short-term factors, such as higher raw material prices for Omega-3 and fish oil, are taken into account in the calculations in impairment tests.
+Risk related to olitical conditions, such as higher taxes on greenhouse gas emissions, is reduced through Orkla's long-term, systematic efforts to reduce emissions.
+At present, climate risk is not considered to pose a naterial financial risk to the Orkla Health businesses.
+Terminal value Growth 1.5% for all cash-generating units.
 WACC OH Group 8.7%, Healthspan 9.1%, NutraQ 8.7%, Riemann 8.7%, Orkla Wound Care 8.6% Factors that affect the discount rate Operates mainly in the Nordic markets and the UK, the Baltics, Poland and Spain; low industry risk, budgets in local currency.